 Please ensure your dog is on a lead and your cat is in a box or carrier.
 This is for your animals safety.

 A thorough physical examination will be performed by the veterinarian with routine procedures done.
 If further treatment, medication or hospitalisation is required this will be discussed with you.
 Feel free to ask questions regarding anything that has been discussed.

 Should your pet require hospitalisation on the day they will be admitted immediately and taken through to the treatment room to be prepped by our experienced nurses.
 If you are to be admitted on another day, admissions are from 8.00am – 9.00am.

 Please be aware - no food to be consumed by your pet on the morning of hospitalisation.
 Giving them water is fine.
 Admission forms are to be completed on both occasions on the day of surgery.

 While your pet is in our care we welcome you to phone for an update on your pet.
 Our friendly staff will always contact you if there is any change and when your pet is ready for discharge.

 If your pet is staying we welcome a visit, please phone to organize best time.
 At times this can be more stressful to the pet if you do come in as they think they are going home and can get distressed at being left again.
 Please discuss it with the nurses if you do want to visit.

-One of the veterinary nurses will call you when your pet is ready for discharge.
+When your pet is in recovery from it's procedure, one of the veterinary nurses will call you and arrange a discharge appointment.
 This is usually from 3pm to 5pm Monday to Friday.
 If your pet requires further hospitalisation this will be discussed with you.